 Organ donation is the process of donating organs or biological tissue to a living recipient, who is in need of a transplant.
 The donor may be alive or deceased.
-This page will provide you with all the basic information about organ donation.
+This page will provide you with the importance and basic information about organ donation.

 WHAT ARE THE DIFFERENT TYPES OF ORGAN TRANSPLANT DONATIONS?

 There are two different kinds of transplant donations:

 1. Living Donor Transplant – This occurs when a living person decides to donate his or her organ(s) to someone in need of a transplant.
 Living donors are usually family members or close friends of the person who requires a transplant.
 They must meet certain medical criteria and undergo comprehensive medical testing, as required by the particular circumstance, before being accepted as suitable donors.

 2. Deceased Donor Transplant – This is when organs from a brain dead individual are transplanted into the body of a living recipient.
 The deceased individual in this scenario can only be a victim of brain death.
 This kind of transplant initially requires the recipient to wait on a list until a suitable organ is available based on the recipient’s medical profile.

 Different organs, such as heart, liver, kidneys and tissues, such as corneas and bone marrow, can now be successfully transplanted into patients, who can expect to survive for years or even decades.
 The different organs that can be transplanted depend on the type of organ transplant i.e. whether the donor is alive or deceased.

 On one hand, living donors may donate a very limited number of organs and biological tissue.
 This list usually consists of one kidney (because one kidney is capable of performing bodily functions), a part of pancreas (because half of the pancreas is adequate to sustain pancreatic functions) and a part of liver (because the few segments that can be donated will regenerate after a period of time).